rhysje00/agt/README.md

 # Graph constructors for AGT

 This branch is for the inclusion of graph constructors in the AGT package.
-Currently, we work with the package ofconstructors of Vidali found at
+Currently, we have included the package of constructors of Vidali found at

 <https://github.com/jaanos/gap-graphs.git>

+almost identically, with slight adjustments.
+Mainly,

+- We use the delcaration/implementation structure of GAP4
+- To avert a clash of function definition for HammingGraph with grape, we have temporarily renamed our function HammingGraph2
+- Similarly, we currently have other graphs defined multiple times, for which we do the same.

+This is a work in progress.

 # The AGT package for GAP